Last Modified: January 10, 2017

 - Revoking Permissions.
 If you change your mind about our ongoing ability to collect information from certain sources that you have already consented to, such as your phonebook or location services, you can simply revoke your consent by changing the settings on your device if your device offers those options.
 Of course, if you do that, certain services may lose full functionality.

 - Account Deletion.
 While we hope you’ll remain a lifelong Snapchatter, if for some reason you ever want to delete your account, just go here.
 If you ask to delete your account, you will have up to 30 days to restore your account before we delete your information from our servers.
-During this period of time, your account will not be visible to other Snapchatters.
+During this period, your account will not be visible to other Snapchatters.

 - Advertising Preferences.
 We try to show you ads that we think will be relevant to your interests.
 If you would like to modify the information we and our advertising partners use to select these ads, go here to learn about the choices available to you.